-Furthermore the WfMC layer can be located on the client application (i.e. if it is just a Windows-only modelling tool), or on the server side (see Error!
-Reference source not found.).
+Furthermore the WfMC layer can be located on the client application (i.e. if it is just a Windows-only modelling tool), or on the server side (see Figure 2-1).
 The effort for this standardised WfMC interface can be reduced to a minimum.

-There are two possible approaches to the interchange of a common workflow process definition:
+There are two possible approaches to the interchange of a workflow process definition: